DenisB7/DenisB7/README.md

 🚀4 projects from work:
 1. dorkomplect (WordPress) www.dorkomplect.ru - my first experience in developing, was created in 2020 and still maintaining it
 2. on Upwork Web scraping using Selenium and/or Beautiful Soup i was solving some of employers tasks listed in their jobs description, i got one job as consultation
-3. Vocuni on Upwork (mostly Back End) - created almost from scratch, there were already prepared models, settings and other things related with settings (18 August - 14 March)
+3. Vocuni on Upwork (mostly Back End and Front End) - created almost from scratch, there were already prepared models, settings and other things related with settings (18 August - 14 March)
 4. Arpeggiato started on Upwork (mostly Back End and Front End), then directly - bugs fixing, extending current features and creating new features (14 March - still in progress)

 🚀Have 4 projects from practice courses, DTravel and Jobji projects fixed and refactored, especially Jobji many times: